 Don’t gush over Dow 27,000.
 Never mind the S&P 500 summiting 3000.

-An extra momentous milestone lies simply ahead: If the S&P 500 climbs any other 4%, it’s going to have doubled the height reached in the previous bull market.
-Only 3 previous bull cycles have logged such a 100% advantage from the earlier bull peak: The excellent bull markets of the 1950s: the ’80s and the ’90s.
+An extra momentous milestone lies ahead: If the S&P 500 climbs any other 4%, it will have doubled the height reached in the previous bull market.
+Only three previous bull cycles have logged such a 100% advantage from the earlier bull peak: The excellent bull markets of the 1950s, the ’80s, and the ’90s.

 inRead invented by using Teads